Board Of Directors

 Whitney Brown, Financial Accountant, Canal Barge, Treasurer

-Meghan Raychaudhuri, Director of Operations
+Meghan Raychaudhuri, Acting Head of School

 Contact Meghan Raychaudhuri at email@example.com